 Examples of bridging comments:

-8 Practice – Ask close friends, your partner or family members to help you practice or give yourself a mission to practice once a day.
-Practice the pieces of making chit chat at family dinner, in the car or on a walk.
+8. Practice without needing to “get it right.”– Ask close friends, your partner or family members to help you practice or give yourself a mission to practice once a day.
+Practice making chit chat at family dinner, in the car or on a walk.
 Check for cues such as eye contact and reading body language to see signs that the person wants to continue talking.